liamgcollins/liamgcollins.github.io/_pages/about.md

 **About Me**

-I am currently a Research Scientist at [Snap Research](https://research.snap.com/) on the [User Modeling and Personalization (UMaP)](https://research.snap.com/team/user-modeling-and-personalization.html) team led by [Neil Shah](https://nshah.net/).
-My work focuses on learning user representations for downstream recommendation tasks from sequential and multi-modal interaction data.
+I'm a Research Scientist at [Snap Research](https://research.snap.com/) on the [User Modeling and Personalization (UMaP)](https://research.snap.com/team/user-modeling-and-personalization.html) team led by [Neil Shah](https://nshah.net/).
+My research focuses on learning user representations for downstream recommendation tasks from sequential and multi-modal interaction data.

-Before Snap, I completed my PhD at UT Austin, where I studied a range of topics including in-context learning, multi-task learning and feature learning theory under the excellent supervision of [Aryan Mokhtari](https://sites.utexas.edu/mokhtari/) and [Sanjay Shakkottai](https://sites.google.com/view/sanjay-shakkottai/home).
-I was also fortunate to hold internships at Google Research and Amazon during my PhD.
-I completed my undergrad at Princeton University where I had the pleasure of working with [Yuxin Chen](https://yuxinchen2020.github.io/).
+Before Snap, I completed my PhD at UT Austin, where I was advised by [Aryan Mokhtari](https://sites.utexas.edu/mokhtari/) and [Sanjay Shakkottai](https://sites.google.com/view/sanjay-shakkottai/home) and studied in-context learning, multi-task learning and feature learning theory, among other topics.
+I did my undergrad at Princeton, where I was supervised by [Yuxin Chen](https://yuxinchen2020.github.io/).

 My email is lcollins2 at snap dot com.

 **We are currently recruiting interns to work on a variety of projects in recommendation, graph learning, and user modeling for 2025.
 Start dates are flexible.
 If interested please apply [online](https://snap.submittable.com/submit) and send me an email.**

+[Last update: November 2025]
 <!---
 My CV can be found [here](https://liamc2196.github.io/files/Liamc_CV_nov22.pdf) (updated 11/2022).
 --->

 ## News

+- **October 2025** Our paper ["Generative Recommendation with Semantic IDs: A Practitioner's Handbook"](https://arxiv.org/abs/2507.22224) won the Best Paper Award at CIKM 2025!
+Please take a look at our [public repo](https://github.com/snap-research/GRID), and see you in Seoul!

+- **October 2025** Our paper studying [data augmentation for generative recommendation](https://arxiv.org/abs/2509.13648) has been accepted to WSDM 2025.
+Congrats to [Geon](https://geonlee0325.github.io/)!
+See you in Boise.

+- **October 2025** We recently released a pre-print studying the [scaling laws of generative recommendation](https://arxiv.org/pdf/2509.25522)!
+Please take a look and suggestions are welcomed.

+- **September 2025** Our paper on [meta-learning for LoRA](https://arxiv.org/abs/2410.22264) was accepted to NeurIPS 2025.
+Congrats to [Jacob](https://jacob-block.github.io/) and [Sundar](https://sundararajan-s.github.io/)!
+See you in sunny San Diego.

+- **May 2025** Two of our papers are accepted to the research track at KDD 2025.
+One studies the [popularity bias of recommender systems](https://arxiv.org/abs/2505.11318) and the other studies [cross-domain sequential recommendation](https://arxiv.org/abs/2505.21811).

+- **April 2025** Our paper studying [universal user representation learning](https://arxiv.org/abs/2504.21838) via cross-domain user signals has been accepted to the industry track at SIGIR 2025.

 - **November 2024** Selected as a top reviewer for NeurIPS 2024.